AlexBamford/csvToSQL/README.md

-# CCSV to sqlite3 converter
+# CSV to sqlite3 converter

 ## Work in Progress